-The Campaign for the Arts’ analysis of 2025’s A-level results reveals that the proportion of total entries in Arts subjects has fallen by 31% since 2010, reaching the lowest recorded level in 15 years and approaching a one-third collapse.
+The Campaign for the Arts’ analysis of 2025’s GCSE and A-level results reveals that the share of total entries in arts subjects has shrunk again, reaching a new low – but the rate of decline appears to be slowing.

 Jack Gamble, Director of the Campaign for the Arts, said: